 Scott and I met at Dean Witter Reynolds in 1993.
-He’d just started his practice in Birmingham after training at the firm’s office in the World Trade Center.
-We married in August, 1999—and in the Fall of that year, we started our firm together.
-Today, I serve Walton Financial as the Office Operations Manager.
+He’d just began his career in Birmingham after training at the firm’s office in the World Trade Center.
+We married in August 1999—and, in the fall of that year, we started the firm together.

 Below are two ventures I launched and managed myself, outside of the firm.

-I loved being a majorette in high school — particularly baton twirling.
+I loved baton twirling since I was a girl.
 In 2005, a former fellow majorette and I founded Alabama Baton.
-Over the next 22 months, we taught classes to over 100 elementary aged girls a week in the Shelby County School System.
-We performed halftime shows at basketball games for Birmingham Southern College and the University of Montevallo, football games for Oak Mountain High School, and pre-game for the Birmingham Barons baseball team.
-We marched in numerous parades; and we capped-off each year performing recitals before hundreds of fans.
+Over the next 22 months, we taught weekly classes to more than 100 elementary-aged girls in the Shelby County school system.
+We performed half-time shows at basketball games for Birmingham Southern College and the University of Montevallo, football games for Oak Mountain High School, and pre-game for the Birmingham Barons baseball team.
+We marched in numerous parades, and we capped off each year performing recitals before hundreds of fans.